galbeiroc/typescript_udemy/Readme.md

 *array:* type can be flexible or strict (regarding the element types) *tuple:* fixed-array lenght
-*enum:* automatically enumerated global constant identifiers
+*enum:* automatically enumerated global constant identifiers *any:* any kind of value, no specific type assigment
 ##### 03- Compiler & Configurations Deep Dive #####
 ##### 04- Working with Next-gen JS Code #####
 ##### 05- Classes & Interfaces #####